xataio/pgroll/docs/tutorial.md

 </YamlJsonTabs>

 Take this file and save it as `sql/01_create_users_table.yaml`.

-> Note: The `name` field is optional.
-If not provided, `pgroll` will use the filename (without the `.yaml` extension) as the migration name.
-In this example, the file is saved as `sql/01_create_users_table.yaml`, so the name would be `01_create_users_table` if not explicitly provided.
-It's recommended to write migrations without an explicit `name` field and allow the filename to determine the name of the migration.

 The migration will create a `users` table with three columns.
 It is equivalent to the following SQL DDL statement: